onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Humanity is crazy, unconscious and full of tumors at the same time.

-The future of science is a global multi-perspectival bayesian network of opinions and expressions relating to assertions - much more fine grained than whole papers

 You stumble upon an interesting podcast with a lot of episodes.
 You want to filter by topic or in some other way.
 But you can’t - you can only filter by date/length/views.

 We are grossly underestimating or completely ignorant of the level of interconnectedness, feedback loops and unpredicted/undesirable/surprising second/third/fourth/…-order effects in the biosphere.
 Here are two scary words: tipping point.